 Cobalt has also entered into executive severance agreements with certain of its other senior executives, including Gail L. Hanson (Senior Vice President, Treasurer and Chief Financial Officer), Timothy F. Cullen (Senior Vice President, Corporate & Public Affairs), Lorna J. Granger (Senior Vice President, General Counsel and Corporate Secretary) and Penny J. Siewert (Senior Vice President of Individual and Specialty Risk).
 Cobalt has 13 executive severance agreements in total with current executives.
-The agreements provide for the executives to receive severance benefits if, during the six months immediately prior to a change of control of Cobalt or within 24 calendar months following a change of control of Cobalt, (i) the executive's employment is terminated without cause (as defined in the severance agreements).
+The agreements provide for the executives to receive severance benefits if, during the six months immediately prior to a change of control of Cobalt or within 24 calendar months following a change of control of Cobalt, (i) the executive's employment is terminated without cause (as defined in the severance agreements), or (ii) the executive terminates his or her employment for good reason (as defined in the severance agreements).
 The merger will constitute a change of control of Cobalt under the executive severance agreements.